dhis2/dhis2-docs/README.md

 e.g. dhis2_android_user_man.index:
 ```
-!INCLUDE "content/common/about-this-guide.cm"mouse
+!INCLUDE "content/common/about-this-guide.md"
-!INCLUDE "content/android/configure-dhis2-programs-to-work-on-android-apps.cm"
+!INCLUDE "content/android/configure-dhis2-programs-to-work-on-android-apps.md"
-!INCLUDE "content/android/android-event-capture-app.cm"
+!INCLUDE "content/android/android-event-capture-app.md"
-!INCLUDE "content/android/android-aggregate-data-capture-app.cm"
+!INCLUDE "content/android/android-aggregate-data-capture-app.md"
-!INCLUDE "content/android/android-tracker-capture-app.cm"
+!INCLUDE "content/android/android-tracker-capture-app.md"
 ```

 The `!INCLUDE` directives point to the "chapters" that are used to make up the manual.

+> **NOTE**
-> NOTE:
+>
 > the `!INCLUDE` directives are not part of pure commonmark format, but are used in pre-processing to build the master documents.
 The particular format here is the one supported by markdown-pp out of the box, but we could change it to another "include" format if desired.

 It is perfectly valid to use `!INCLUDE` directives in the sub-documents too, but currently the documents are split up at chapter level only.

 ### Adding images

-Image resources should be included inside a folder structure beginning with `resources/images/` relative to the current document. e.g. for the chapter `content/android/android-event-capture-app.cm`, the images are somewhere under `content/android/resources/images/<rest-of-path>`. _The images will be collected under `resources/images/content/android/<rest-of-path>` relative to the master document, when the the files are pre-processed for generation._
+Image resources should be included inside a folder structure beginning with `resources/images/` relative to the current document. e.g. for the chapter `content/android/android-event-capture-app.md`, the images are somewhere under `content/android/resources/images/<rest-of-path>`. _The images will be collected under `resources/images/content/android/<rest-of-path>` relative to the master document, when the the files are pre-processed for generation._

 ### Section references